ejm714/scipy_proceedings/papers/emily_dorne/main.md

   - $\ge$10,000,000
 ```

-Much care was taken to create a train test split that would not leak information as lakes in close proximity can experience similar bloom-forming conditions.

-- [ ] TODO: add sentence on what final train/test strategy was
+The competition dataset was split into train and set sets.
+Train data labels are provided to participants for model training.
+Test labels are used to evaluate model performance, and are kept confidential from participants.
+Lakes in close proximity can experience similar bloom-forming conditions, presenting a risk of leakage.

+Clustering methods were used to maximize the distance between every train set point and every test set point, decreasing the likelihood that participants could gain insight into any test point density based on the training set.
+Using [sklearn's DBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html), all data points were divided into spatial clusters.
+Each cluster was then randomly assigned to either the train or test dataset, such that no test data point was within 15 kilometers of a train data point.

 Predictions were evaluated using region-averaged root mean squared error.
 Averaging across regions incentivized models to perform well across the continental U.S., rather than in certain states that were over-represented in the competition dataset (such as California and North Carolina).
 Over 900 submissions across 115 teams were made over the course of the competition.

 ## Carrying foward competition models

 Machine learning competitions are excellent for crowd-sourcing top approaches to complex predictive modeling problems.
-Machine learning competitions are great for exploring a large feature space, identifying which datasets are most useful, getting a sense of how well models can perform on a given task, and understanding why types of models/methodologies are most successful at this task.
-However, the outputs of a machine learning competition are typically closer to reserach code than production code.
-There remains an understandable gap between the outputs of a competition (e.g. winning model code, trained model, and write ups) and the ability to use regularly generated predictions from the model.
+Over a short period of time, a large community of solvers tests a broad feature space including possible data sources, model architectures, and model features.
+The result is a [repository of research code](https://github.com/drivendataorg/tick-tick-bloom) surfacing the most effective methods for a given task, including trained model weights and write-ups of winning methods.

+However, transforming this research code into production code requires significant additional work.
+A gap between competition results and code that can be deployed exists for a few reasons:
-This gap exists for a few reasons.
-First, competitions rely on static data exported and processed once.
+1. Competitions rely on static data exported and processed once.
 Deployment requires repeated, automatic use with new data.
-Second, winning models are relatively unconstrained by the size and cost of their solutions.
+2. Winning models are relatively unconstrained by the size and cost of their solutions.
 For ongoing use, efficiency matters.
-Third, competition code is validated once with anticipated, clean data.
+3. Competition code is validated once with anticipated, clean data and static versions of Python package dependencies.
 In the real world things break and change; use requires basic robustness, testing and configurability.
-Lastly, there is substantial variability in the clarity and organization of competition-winning code.
+4. There is substantial variability in the clarity and organization of competition-winning code.
 Usable code requires others to be able to understand, maintain, and build on the codebase.

-The next step toward regularly generated predictions of cyanobacteria levels that can be used to inform advisories and protect public health and safety is a deployment-ready code package.
-In developing this, we assessed model performance and efficiency opportunities, combined and iterated the most useful pieces of the winning approaches into a single model, and simplified and restructured code to transform it into a runnable pipeline.
-We engineered a clean, reproducible repository with access points for processing new data along with tests and continuous integration.

-The result is CyFi, a configurable code package capable of generating cyanobacteria predictions on new input data, ready to be integrated into state-level dashboards and embedded into decision-making processes.
+An open-source Python package brings together these improvements to enable regularly generated predictions of cyanobacteria levels.
+To develop a package, we assessed model performance and efficiency opportunities, combined and iterated the most useful pieces of the winning approaches into a single model, and simplified and restructured code to transform it into a runnable pipeline.
+The result is CyFi, a configurable code package capable of generating cyanobacteria predictions on new input data.
+CyFi is a clearn, reproducible repository that incorporates open source best practices, including tests and continuous integration.
+CyFi is fully ready for integration into state-level dashboard and decision-making processes.

 ### User interviews